 - - Freeze Tag

 - - Statues (“It’s all fun and games until you break someone’s arm or someone loses an eye.”)

-The dusk would deepen into night and we could be seen coming out of our houses with blankets and pillows, preparing for one more ‘sleep out’.
-We would lay under the stars laughing and giggling at the corny jokes we had heard and retold, deliciously shivering in mock-fear of local ghost stories and urban legends; the next one of us trying to outdo the last one.
-Finally we would all climb into our bedrolls with sleepy eyes and try to pick out the constellations above, as sleep picked us off one by one.
+As dusk deepened into dark, we trundled out of our houses with blankets and pillows, preparing one more night under the stars, laughing and giggling at the corny jokes we had heard and retold, deliciously shivering in mock-fear of local ghost stories and urban legends; the next one of us trying to outdo the last one.
+Finally, climbing into bedrolls with sleepy eyes, picking out the constellations above us, as sleep picked us off one by one.

-In the morning, we would wake up waterlogged with dew and trundle back into our houses where comfortable beds invited us to “sleep in”.
-Later there would be time to plan and play through the day.
-Later we would each find activities that would push back thoughts of the Labor Day Holiday that was both the advent of a new school year and the epitaph of summer.
+In the morning, we awoke waterlogged with dew and trundled back into our homes where our comfortable beds invited us to “sleep in”.
+Later, we would plan and play through the day.
+Later, we would search for activity that pushed back thoughts of the Labor Day Holiday, which ushered in the new school year and pulled the plug on summer.